How to Concatenate Video Files in Python

 $ python concatenate_video.py -c zoo.mp4 directed-by-robert.mp4 -o output.mp4

 Here I'm joining zoo.mp4 with directed-by-robert.mp4 files to produce output.mp4.
 Note that the order is important, so you need to pass them in the order you want.
 You can pass as many video files as you want.
-The output.mp4 will appear in the current directory and you'll see similar output to this:
+The output.mp4 will appear in the current directory, and you'll see a similar output to this:

 Moviepy - Building video output.mp4.